3MFConsortium/spec_securecontent/3MF Secure Content.md

 **Note:** For enhanced security, it is recommended to use the SHA256 digest method and the MFG1 with SHA256 mask generation function.

+**Note:** When using RSA OAEP for KEK encryption, producers MUST use the same hash function (SHA1, SHA256, etc) for both the digest method and mask function algorithm.

 #### 2.2.2.2 Cipher Data

 Element **\<cipherdata>**